christophcannz/Bamazon-Customer-View/README.md

 3. Customer will then be prompted if inventory is positive and the order can be processed.

-4. If inventory is getting low, the customer will also recieve a prompt.
+4. If inventory is getting low, the customer will also receive a prompt.
 ![](./screenshots/inventoryalert.PNG)